Nghiait123456/GolangAdvance/ConcurrencyPattern/readme.txt

 /*
- Concurrency pattern in Uber, Google golang from golang development team, other resource, other frame ... and my experience It's not dependence anything frame or packet.
+ Concurrency pattern in golang from golang development team, other resource, other frame... and my experience Concurrency is simple run and not simple stop.
+It has many problem with code concurrency.
+ It's not dependence anything frame or packet.
  It is maybe use in everything in golang code.
  It's use for me as an as doc research and search.